 Challenges of Porting Your Existing Mortgage

-While porting your mortgage can offer continuity and potential savings, managing the associated challenges requires careful consideration and planning.
+While porting your mortgage can offer continuity and potential savings, navigating the associated challenges requires careful consideration and planning.
 Transferring your existing mortgage to a new property might seem straightforward, but it’s subject to approval by your current lender.
 They will reassess your financial situation as if you were applying anew, which could be problematic if your circumstances have changed adversely.

 One significant hurdle is the potential mismatch between your existing deal and the new property.
 For instance, if the price of the new home is higher, you might need additional borrowing subject to current mortgage rates, which could be less favourable than your existing deal.